ptl34/Carbon_Emissions_Prediction/README.md

 #Week 3
 ->In Week 3 created model that predict CO2 emission by following steps mention below

-*libraries and data import, dealing with randomness in the algorithms \n *Data overview
+*libraries and data import, dealing with randomness in the algorithms

+*Data overview

 *Used feature/column abbreviations
 *Hypothesis to be tested
 *Selection of dependent and independent variables